sleconf/sleconf-www/2013/Call_for_Papers.md

 SLE. __The overall principle of SLE is to be broad-minded and inclusive about relevance and scope, and to invest in community building when soliciting and selecting papers.__

+### Types of Submissions

+We solicit the following types of papers:

+* __Research papers:__ These should report a substantial research
+  contribution to SLE or successful application of SLE techniques or both.
+Full paper submissions must not exceed 20 pages (in LNCS format).

+* __Industrial experience papers:__ These papers discuss practical
+applications of SLE technology with an emphasis on the advantages and disadvantages of the method, techniques, or tools used.
+These papers must not exceed 10 pages (in LNCS format).

+* __Tool demonstration papers:__ Because of SLE's ample interest in tools, we seek papers that present software tools related to the field of SLE.
+These papers will accompany a tool demonstration to be given at the conference.
+These papers must not exceed 10 pages (in LNCS format).
+The selection criteria include the originality of the tool, its innovative aspects, the relevance of the tool to SLE, and the maturity of the tool.

+Papers are submitted via the Easychair system: https://www.easychair.org/conferences/?conf=sle2013

+Papers should follow the LNCS format: http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0

+* Deadline for abstracts: June 7, 2013 (Midnight UTC-8, Pacific Standard Time)
+* Deadline for full papers: June 14, 2013 (Midnight UTC-8, Pacific Standard Time)

+Submitted articles must not have been previously published or currently be submitted for publication elsewhere.
+The program chairs will apply the principles of the ACM Plagiarism Policy throughout the submission and review process.

+### Proceedings

+All submitted papers will be reviewed by at least three members of the program committee.
+All accepted papers will be published in Springer's Lecture Notes in Computer Science series (http://www.springer.com/lncs).
+All papers must be formatted according to the Springer’s Lecture Notes in Computer Science style.